... is for insects

 by Keith Purtell

 This site is obviously the product of an eclectic mind.
 Eclectics are unwilling to obey the herd instinct.
 We don’t conform.
 It has been said that conformity lends both social cohesion and a sense of comfort.
 I’m all for cohesion and comfort, but human beings as a herd don’t always make the best decisions.

-I could go on, but you get the idea.
 Here are a few eclectics I discovered on the Web.

 Gerald M. Panter — Atget Diptychs, Street Photography, Panoramas, Paris, and Eating on the Run.
 These greatly varied themes make up Mr. Panter’s eclectic photography site.

 Unblinking Eye — Ed Buffaloe’s remarkable entry into eclectic-Web-site-dom features photography, articles, poetry, pattern languages, fountain pens, a restored Beamer and more.

 Author/designer J.H.
 Crawford is an accomplished eclectic with impressive credentials, especially in the business world.
 See his Car-Free Cities site.

 Andrew Russ — A text-oriented site; arcane, odd and interesting.

 David Rakowski — David’s published interests are not as wide ranging as my other choices, but some of his work, especially his typography, has been high profile.